 Schedule a Hearing With the DMV

-The Department of Motor Vehicles plays an important role in DUI charges.
+The Department of Motor Vehicles plays an essential role in DUI charges.
 Beyond the consequences you could face in court, any driver charged under VC 23152(a) must request a hearing with the DMV.
 Drivers have ten days after an arrest to request this hearing.

-Defenses for DUI Charges in Los Angeles
+What Are Defenses for DUI Charges in Los Angeles?

-You Were Stopped Without Probable Cause
+The Police Stopped You Without Probable Cause

 You Were Not Impaired

 VC 23152(a) does not require a driver to have a BAC above 0.08.
 It only states that a driver must be impaired.
-A lawyer may be able to argue that there was no evidence of any impairment when you were charged with a DUI.
-For this reason alone, it is vital that you reach out to a defense attorney as soon as possible after being arrested for suspicion of DUI in California.
+A lawyer may be able to argue that there was no evidence of any impairment when the police charged you with a DUI.

 Get Help Understanding VC 23152(a) Today

-Charges under California Vehicle Code Section 23152(a): Driving Under The Influence Of Alcohol can be difficult to handle alone.
+Charges for California Vehicle Code Section 23152(a): Driving Under The Influence Of Alcohol can be difficult to handle alone.
 The professional DUI lawyers at the Simmrin Law Group can provide you with the help you need to address these charges.

 Call or fill out our online contact form to learn more.
 We offer a free, no-obligation initial case evaluation so you can get legal advice when you need it.
-Do not let the prosecutor or District Attorney saddle you with incorrect charges when you can fight with the help of an experienced defense attorney.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form